Economics, Banking and Finance (MSc)

 Intellectual Skills:

-- Propose innovative solutions to financial and economic problems.
+- Develop innovative solutions to economic and financial problems, considering risk, uncertainty, and ethical implications.

 Professional Practical Skills: